mscook/CV/CV.rst

 Employment history
 ------------------

-2015 - current: School of Chemistry and Molecular Biosciences `Teaching Fellow`_.
+2015 - Current: School of Chemistry and Molecular Biosciences `Teaching Fellow`_.
+I Prepare and deliver lectures and lead both undergraduate and postgraduate students in The University of Queensland bioinformatics courses SCIE2100_ and BIOL3014_.

-2011 - current: Software Engineer/Systems Administrator in `The Beatson Microbial Genomics Laboratory`_.
+2011 - Current: Software Engineer/Systems Administrator in `The Beatson Microbial Genomics Laboratory`_.

 2007 - 2011: PhD scholar on an Australian Postgraduate Association Scholarship.
 Stipend while performing full time study towards PhD.